Evaluation of the absolute single-photon detection efficiency of HRPPD: HRPPD Collection Efficiency

 \section{HRPPD Collection Efficiency}

 The Collection Efficiency follows from the PDE and QE measurements at the same wavelength and at the same physical location in the HRPPD active area as CE = PDE/QE.
-Substituting the numbers obtained in the last two sections, one can see that the HRPPD CE is about 79~\%.
-This number looks reasonable given that most of the primary photoelectrons hitting the interstitial space between the pores of the top surface of the first MCP either do not bounce back or do not make it into the pores with an energy sufficient to initiate an avalanche.
-For the MCPs used in EIC HRPPDs, the pores occupy about 70~\% of the surface area, in a reasonable agreement with our CE estimate.
+Substituting the numbers obtained in the last two sections, one can see that the HRPPD CE is (70.3 $\pm$ 1.6)\%, as measured at a particular active area spot.
+This value is reasonable given that most of the primary photoelectrons striking the interstitial space between the pores of the top surface of the first MCP (Figure~\ref{SEM}) either do not bounce back or do not make it into the pores with an energy sufficient to initiate an avalanche.
+For the MCPs used in EIC HRPPD \#27, its open area ratio of the entry surface is 69.4\%~\cite{OAR}, in a reasonable agreement with our CE estimate.
+Images from scanning electron microscopy reveal that the open area ratio across the MCP entry surface varies by at most 4\% for a beam spot with 1~mm diameter.

-The proposed technique also allows one to use timing information on event per event basis in order to disentangle contributions of "prompt" photoelectrons and those which bounced off the interstitial space and initiated the avalanche with a delay of up to several hundred picoseconds.
-The fraction of events in the core out of the total signal events is measured to be approximately 97.5\%.